AWS Vs Azure Certifications Compared

 Expect 40–60 hours of prep for Associate-level exams and around 100+ hours if you’re aiming for AWS Professional or Azure Expert.

 Honestly, AWS’s free labs feel more practical, while Azure’s content hits better if you’re already knee-deep in Microsoft 365 or SharePoint.
+One underrated strategy: treat the AWS Well-Architected Framework whitepapers as required reading before the SAA-C03 exam.
+They explain the “why” behind correct answers in a way that practice tests alone never do.

-Pick the Right Path for You?
+Pick the Right Path for You

 Here’s the quick decision playbook: